fuze-ac/api-specs/API_ARCHITECTURE_SPEC.md

 Idempotency is required for:

 - external payment-verification follow-through
-- credits issuance, reservation, spend, release, reversal, and adjustment
+- Platform Credits issuance, reservation, spend, release, reversal, and adjustment
 - subscription and entitlement mutation where replay is possible
 - refund, reversal, or adjustment flows
 - payout-cycle publication and payout-sensitive transitions